programminghistorian/ph-submissions/en/drafts/originals/polygraphs-philosophical-simulations-2.md

 You are now ready to analyze PolyGraphs output data!

 In your notebook, begin by importing the libraries you will use.
-You will need to make sure to include the Processor from polygraphs.analysis.
+You will need to make sure to include the Processor from `polygraphs.analysis`.

 ```
 import numpy as np